TDDennison/Data-Oriented-Missile-Sim/README.md

 Component Managers keep the component data tightly stored in memory.
 When data is tightly packed, the CPU can accurately pre-fetch data that is soon to be used allowing for cache lines to be more efficiently used.
 An example of how component management works is illustrated below.

 ![ComponentManager](https://github.com/TDDennison/DOMSim/assets/54010305/7fe2d458-e86a-4095-ab7b-48c777fc9b20)

+# Entities
+The core functionality of DOMSim is built using an Entity Component System (ECS).
+An entity is merely a unique number identifier that can represent any object (physical or non-physical) in the simulation.
+An entity is comprised of any number of components describing its properties.
+For example, an entity can be created representing a full-stack missile.
+The entity would have a unique identifier and be comprised of the components that describe a physical object; MassComponent, MovementComponet, TransformComponent etc. Entities can be created or destroyed at any appropriate time during the course of a simulation run.
+This means that if modeling an impact, where debris fields are created, each piece of debris would likely become its own unique entitiy with components to describe its physical properties.

+# Systems
+Describe systems here...

+# Physics Engine
+The physics engine is built using a summation of forces and moments exerted on a body which are integrated into their derived properties over the lifetime of a simulation run.